 First: The Original 'Roses Are Red'

 The original version of the poem has been corrupted in many ways over the centuries.
-Yes, centuries, because the original one - as far as we know - has been written in 1590 by Sir Edmund Spenser.
-His poem The Faery Queen is an allegorical work in praise of Elizabeth I and of her virtues (such as temperance, chastity, friendship and courtesy, among others).
+Yes, centuries, because the original one - as far as we know - was written in 1590 by Sir Edmund Spenser.
+His poem The Faery Queen is an allegorical work in praise of Elizabeth I and her virtues (such as temperance, chastity, friendship, and courtesy, among others).
 Spenser wrote that one of his intentions was that the reading of this work should 'fashion a gentleman or noble person in virtuous and gentle disciple'.

 "It was upon a Sommers shynie day,